WeblateOrg/weblate/docs/admin/access.rst

 .. include:: /snippets/not-hosted-libre.rst

-Members are granted any permissions assigned to groups they are in, so you can grant the user multiple permissions at once.
+Members are granted any permissions assigned to groups they are in, so you can grant a user multiple permissions at once.
 Create groups and attach them to a project, component, or language.
 You can put users in multiple groups, and permissions can overlap between them.

-Granting any selected permissions based on project, component or language set.
-To achieve this, create a new group (e.g. `Czech translators`) and configure it for a given resource.
-Any assigned permissions will be granted to members of that group for selected resources.
+You can for example created `Czech translators` for as a means of granting write access to the Glossary for Czech and any projects translated to this language.

-This will work just fine without additional setup, if using per project permissions.
-For permissions on the whole instance, you will probably also want to remove these permissions from the `Users` group, or change automatic assignment of all users to that group (see :ref:`autogroup`).
+This will work just fine without additional setup, if using per-project permissions.
+If you want to create a group to grant permissions to everyting to select users only, you will probably also want to remove these permissions from the `Users` group, or change automatic assignment of all users to that group (see :ref:`autogroup`).

 .. seealso::